IBM-Cloud/ansible-collection-ibm/docs/ibm_scc_report_controls_info.rst

 Parameters
 ----------

-  status (False, str, None)
-    The compliance status value.

   sort (False, str, None)
     This field sorts controls by using a valid sort field.
 To learn more, see [Sorting](https://cloud.ibm.com/docs/api-handbook?topic=api-handbook-sorting).

-  control_name (False, str, None)
-    The name of the control.

-  control_description (False, str, None)
+  control_id (False, str, None)
-    The description of the control.
+    The ID of the control.

-  control_category (False, str, None)
-    A control category value.

   instance_id (True, str, None)